zeusta/Docs/extensions/Guide By Roles/Purchasing Manager/Magento 2.md

 ![](image_purchase_manager/image020.png)

-There are two ways to receive items:
+There are two ways to receive items: <br/>
 1) **Receive All Items**: All products will be noted as received.
-Each product goes with detailed information including Received Date, SKU, Product Name, Received Qty and Created By.
+Each product goes with detailed information including Received Date, SKU, Product Name, Received Qty and Created By.<br/>
 2) **Receive Items**: By clicking on this button, you are able to choose a part of the purchase order.
 This method is most suitable when you use partial shipment.
 After selecting products, you need to enter the received date, select received products and fill Received Qty for each product.

 ![](image_purchase_manager/image024.png)